-The amount of writing required to assess the writer's distinguishing features and range of variation.
+The amount of writing required to assess the writer's distinguishing features and range of variation based on the expert's professional judgement.

 suitability

 Sufficient quantity, quality, and complexity for comparison purposes.

 systematic error

 A component of error whereby replicate measurements remain constant or vary in a predictable way - for example an uncalibrated instrument would produce a constant systematic error.
 (NIST HF)